siddht4/linux-kernel-utilities/hooks/README.md

-Folder for housing git hooks to be symlinked
+Folder for housing various hooks